empijei/cooking-blog-sources/content/recipes/risotto/index.md

 - Add a bit of boiling water/stock, just enough to cover the rice
 - Add the stock dice (if you are not using actual stock)
 - Add the flavor (in this case mushrooms)
-- Set a timer for 15 minutes
+- Set a timer for 17 minutes (this depends on the rice you are using)
-- Keep stirring for the entire duration (at least once every minute).
-Every time water is absorbed and it doesn't cover the rice anymore add some boiling water/stock.
+- Keep stirring for the entire duration (at least once every couple of minutes in a pot, once every 5 if you use a large skillet).
+Every time water is absorbed and it doesn't cover the rice anymore add some boiling water/stock
+- A couple of minutes before the timer expires stop adding water
-- When the timer expires stop adding water and add the butter/margarine
+- When the timer expires remove from the heat and add the butter/margarine and the grated parmesan
-- Set the hob to high heat, and stir vigorously for three more minutes
-- After three minutes add the parmesan, stir and serve
+- Stir vigorously until butter is melted and cheese is incorporated
+- Cover with a lid or a towel and let rest for a minute or two before serving
 ---

 Doses are per person, I suggest making it for at least two people.